ADVERTISEMENT

 (An eagle does not catch [does not bother with] flies.)

-As easy way to dismiss pesky criticism or complaints.
+As an easy way to dismiss pesky criticism or complaints.

 (Bread and circuses.)